Host Homes - Short Term Housing for Homeless Youth

 Did you know there are people willing to help?
 This could be what you need to get to where you want to go.

 Unfortunately, we are not accepting applications at this time.
 But please check back.
-We expect to start accepting applications starting fall 2021.
+We also encourage you to check out our list of resources for Transition Age Youth in the Los Angeles area.

 DCFS Caseload Statistics for the Santa Clarita Office 2019.
 Estimated 35% homeless rate in keeping with national statistics.